ShenLab/CNV-Espresso/README.md

 ```

 - Option 2.
 Generate images by cluster
-  Note: please modify the script path in the `cluster_images.sh` at first.
+Note: please modify the path of script in the `cluster_images.sh` file at first.

 ```bash
 qsub -t 1-1000 ${script_dir}cluster_images.sh \